narekum/VSvina/README.md

 Evidently `vemurafenib` is top affinity binder to ATP among the four ligands in our library

 ![docked](./img/1jbp_docked.png)
-Origina ADP is in cyan while best docked conformation of vemurafenib is in magenta.
+Crystal structure bound ADP is in cyan while best docked conformation of vemurafenib is in magenta.